spring-projects/spring-loaded/README.md

 # Can I contribute?

 Sure!
 This is based on the original Spring Source Project work done by Andy Clement.
-As Spring was moving away from spring-loaded in favor of spring-dev-tools (a slower alternative), Community efforts were made to update spring-loaded to work in more recent builds of Grails.
+As Spring was moving away from spring-loaded in favor of spring-dev-tools (a more basic alternative), Community efforts were made to update spring-loaded to work in more recent builds of Grails.